sdasgup3/PLDI19-ArtifactEvaluation/README.md

 After Sort
 0 1 2 3 4
 ```
-The reviewer is encouraged to chose & run any program from `x86-semantics/tests/Programs`.
+The reviewer is encouraged to chose & run any other program from `x86-semantics/tests/Programs`.
 For example,
 ```bash
 $ cd /home/sdasgup3/Github/binary-decompilation/x86-semantics/tests/Programs/stdio_fprintf
 $ make all
 ```
-The expected output is: A file named file.txt is created in the current working directorywith contents as "We are in 2019"
+The expected output is: A file named file.txt is created in the current working directory with contents as "We are in 2019"

 To run all the programs in the directory use (**take ~30 mins**)
 ```bash